Sunday, May 1, 2011

 *“Dooney Concrete Products” is, of course, a reference to Mirage staffer Michael Dooney.

-*One of the Complete Carnage chips is mailed to a “Chet Manly”.
+*CHET ALERT: One of the Complete Carnage chips is mailed to a “Chet Manly”.
 The name “Chet” was an in-joke hidden in numerous Mirage TMNT comics as… they just liked that name!

-Eastman and Laird (well, at least Laird) have said time and again that they always wanted the Turtles to coexist in a world of superheroes, so Complete Carnage and Radical just happen to be two of the many heroes populating their universe.
+Eastman and Laird (well, at least Laird) have said time and again that they always wanted the Turtles to coexist in a world of superheroes, so Complete Carnage and Radical just happen to be two of the many super beings populating their universe.
 The pair seemed to be implementing this idea pretty hardcore around 1987-88, as Tales of the TMNT (Vol. 1) #2, Tales of the TMNT (Vol. 1) #5 and TMNT (Vol. 1) #15 all came out at that time and all dealt with the Turtles encountering superheroes and villains.
 I imagine for TMNT readers at the time, it probably felt a bit overbearing.

-Complete Carnage and Radical are two returning characters in the TMNT series that take their time becoming… interesting.
+Complete Carnage and Radical are two recurring characters in the TMNT series that take their time becoming… interesting.
 This, their second appearance, focuses on them to the near-exclusion of the Turtles-themselves, who (aside from a quick rescue) contribute next to nothing to the actual battle with Complete Carnage and are just sort of tagging along.
 Radical receives hardly any dialogue, and despite appearing somewhat standoffish, has no personality to speak of whatsoever.
 Complete Carnage exists solely to exposit his origin whilst giving no motivations for going from “normal guy to eeeeevvvviiilllll” for us to dig into.

 The characters are just very, very shallow.
 And so is the plot.